stefanofa/awesome/TOPICS.md

 ## caching

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack

 ## database

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.